Western Heat, Coastal Cool – KION546

 WEATHER STORY

-High pressure will strengthen over the West as we head into the weekend.
-Temperatures will continue to rise inland until Sunday.
+High pressure will strengthen over the West today, when inland temperatures will be at their highest.
 The overall air mass will have a bit more moisture in it over the next few days, so it may feel muggy.
 The ridge moves a bit east early next week which will allow a weak trough to arrive on the West Coast.
 This will enhance onshore flow and yield an overall cool-down into early next week.

-Rest of Saturday: Low clouds hug the coast, but it will be mostly sunny elsewhere.
-Some high smoke may make it hazy at times today and high clouds will increase from the east late.
-Warmer and a bit muggy, with coastal highs in the mid 60s to mid 70s and 80s to around 108ºF inland.
-Winds pick up for inland valleys in the afternoon and early evening.
+Sunday: Patchy low clouds on the coast, otherwise mostly sunny and hazy with a few high clouds drifting in from the east.
+Expect highs to range from the mid 60s to mid 70s on the coast but 70s all the way up to 108ºF inland, depending on proximity to the coast.
+Winds will pick up for inland valleys in the afternoon and evening.

 Overnight: Mostly cloudy with patchy fog possible.
 Mostly clear inland outside of the major valleys.
-Muggy conditions remain, with lows in the 50s on the coast and 50s-60s inland.
+Expect lows in the 50s for most areas with warmer readings in the eastern valleys.

-Extended: The ridge will be at its max on Sunday, then begin to weaken.
-Most areas will experience their warmest highs before cooling off early in the week.
-Gusty winds expected to stick around for inland areas in the afternoon with breezy conditions on the coast.
+Monday: Morning low clouds for the coast and inland valleys, then patchy low clouds on the coast, otherwise mostly sunny and hazy with a few high clouds drifting in from the east.
+Expect highs in the mid 60s to mid 70s on the coast, but slightly cooler inland with upper 70s to around 105ºF inland.
+Winds will pick up for inland valleys in the afternoon and evening.

+Extended: Low clouds thicken on the coast Tuesday with patchy drizzle possible.
+Inland areas will cool significantly.
+We’ll bounce back a bit on the coast Wednesday with more seasonable temperatures for coastal cities but it will remain a little cool inland through Thursday.

 -------------------------------------------------------------------------